iamismaill/FAO-project-management/README.md

 - **Import/Export**: Users can import project data from Excel.

 ## API Endpoints
+The following API endpoints are available for managing projects.
+These are hosted online and can be accessed through the provided URLs:
 - **GET** `/api/projects`: Retrieve the list of projects.(https://iamismaill.com/api/api/projects)

 - **POST** `/api/projects`: Create a new project.(https://iamismaill.com/api/api/projects)